ConPaaS-team/conpaas/docs/userguide.rst

 SSL Certificates
 ----------------

-The XtreemFS service uses SSL certificates for authorisation and authentication.
+The XtreemFS service uses SSL certificates for authorization and authentication.
 There are two types of certificates, user-certificates and client-certificates.
 Both certificates can additionally be flagged as administrator certificates which allows performing administrative file-systems tasks when using them to access